unioslo/tsd-api-docs/publishing-survey-data.md

 ## 0. Prerequisites and limitations

-* Have a user in an active TSD project
+* Have an active TSD project
-* Have a virtual machine on which the report-generation will run (Windows, or Linux - project admins can order VMs)
+* Have an API client, created [on request](https://www.uio.no/english/services/it/research/sensitive-data/contact/)
+* Whitelist the IP where you publication app will run, created [on request](https://www.uio.no/english/services/it/research/sensitive-data/contact/)
-* The group of people who will access reports about respondents must be able to login with idporten/BankID, and must therefore have a Norwegian electronic identity
+* The group of people who will access reports about respondents:
+  * must be able to login with idporten/BankID, and must therefore have a Norwegian electronic identity
+  * must be made associated members of the TSD project

 ## 1. Create groups